booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

       Disks -> Format -> Compatible with modern systems and hard drives<br>
       Disks -> Add Partition -> 500GB | nanoCluster#SSD | internal disk

 6. Copy the root file system to the SSD (you can ignore most of the warnings along the way).
-Write down the SSD's UUID for later use.
+Copy the SSD's UUID for later use.
 ```
 cd rootOnUSB
 ./addUSBToInitramfs.sh